Kingsheunn/Diary/README.md

 - **Diary Entries**: Create, view, edit, and delete personal diary entries with titles and content.
 - **Dashboard**: A clean interface to view all entries with a welcome message for users.
 - **Responsive Design**: Styled with CSS for a pleasant user experience on various devices.
+- **API Documentation**: Comprehensive Swagger documentation for all endpoints.

 ## Technology Stack